Adnyamathanha: Records of culture

-Adnyamathanha flag

-In 2011 a flag of the Adnyamathanha people was created, and raised at Nepabunna on the 80th anniversary of its establishment.
-At the time, there was one remaining person still alive who had been born on the mission, Ronald Coulthard.

 Exhibition

-An exhibition entitled UNSETTLED: Colonial Ruin in the Flinders Ranges, described as "a critical examination of settler-colonial nostalgia in the Flinders Ranges, within an artistic context", was mounted by the State Library of South Australia in partnership with the Adnyamathanha Traditional Lands Association in March–May 2017.
-It included many photographs by Mountford, taken by him on the 1937 and subsequent trips to the Flinders.
+An exhibition entitled "Unsettled: Colonial Ruin in the Flinders Ranges", described as "a critical examination of settler-colonial nostalgia in the Flinders Ranges, within an artistic context", was mounted by the State Library of South Australia in partnership with the Adnyamathanha Traditional Lands Association in March–May 2017.
+It included many photographs taken by Mountford on the 1937 and subsequent trips to the Flinders.
 The photos were complemented by story-telling by descendants of the people represented, including Terrence Coulthard (see Notable people, below).

+Flag

+A flag designed to represent the Adnyamathanha peoples was developed over time.
+It was initially begun by children at Nepabunna School, who chose the colours blue (representing the ngiiarri, or sky) and brown (symbolising the yarta, or land).
+Gordon Coulthard added the word "Adnyamathanha" and he made a single flag to celebrate the granting of native title in 2009.

+In 2011, Vince Coulthard, chair of the Adnyamathanha Traditional Lands Association (ATLA) and representative of Iga Warta, in consultation with other community members and with the help of his daughter and Uncle Gordon, used the same colours but redesigned the flag.
+This flag includes the star constellations of the Seven Sisters or Pleiades (Artinyi), to include the women's stories, and the Saucepan (Mirarrityi), to represent the men's stories.
+The sun is a common Adnyamathanha symbol that represents the coming together of the all Yura (Adnyamathanha people).

+In November 2011, it was raised at Nepabunna on the 80th anniversary of its establishment.
+The flag was adopted by the Adnyamathanha Traditional Lands Association (ATLA).